Darklg/WPUtilities/wp-content/plugins/wputaxometas/README.md

 * "url" : input type url.
 * "textarea" : textarea field.
 * "editor" : the WYSIWYG editor used in the content of a post.
+* "attachment" : An attached image (only the ID of the attachment is stored)